 This section lets you know what you need to bring with you and provide when recording a document with the Register of Deeds.

 - The document must be an original with font size at least 6-point or larger to be accepted for recording.

 - Copies are not accepted.

-- Documents must be signed and notarized, to include notary seal and expiration date.
+- Documents must be signed and notarized, including a notary seal and expiration date.

-- If document pertains to land records, it must contain a legal description.
+- If the document pertains to land records, it must contain a legal description.

 - All mortgage assignments must have the name and address of the Assignee.

-- Filing fees are required at time of recording the document.
+- Filing fees are required at the time of recording the document.

-- To prevent an extra page fee, please allow 3" X 3" in the top right hand corner for recording purposes, 1" on each page after that.
+- To prevent an extra page fee, please allow a 3" margin on the top of the first page for recording purposes, 1" on each page after that.

 - The document shall be of sufficient legibility to produce a clear and legible reproduction.
 If a document is judged not to be of sufficient legibility, such document shall be accompanied by an exact copy thereof which shall be of sufficient legibility to produce the document and shall be counted as an additional page(s).
 The Register of Deeds may reject any document which is not of sufficient legibility.

 - Pursuant K.S.A.
 28-115 - Recording Fee Cap Affidavit (pdf).

 - We would like to request a self-address stamped envelope for documents that are to be mailed back to the submitter.